lukecbutler/HawkAI/README.md

-objective 1: Strip personal information from all student narratives [√] objective 2: Match sociological concept (ie. the user query) to most relative narrative [] objective 3: Input information into Gemini API[√] objective 3.5: Make sure HawkAI can run 500+ embedded articles []
+objective 1: Strip personal information from all student narratives [√] objective 2: Match sociological concept (ie. the user query) to most relative narrative [] objective 3: Input information into Gemini API[√] objective 3.5: HawkAI run 500+ embedded articles [] objective 4: Change summary & concept to bullet points - summary: 3; concept: 4[] objective 5: If a similarity score is to low, still relate back to most alike narrative, but give preview of synthetic narrative[]

 instructions: